aaltodsg/xevepro/README.md

 Some instructions ([configuration](https://github.com/aaltodsg/xevepro/wiki/Configuration) and [command line parameters](https://github.com/aaltodsg/xevepro/wiki/Command-line-parameters)) are available in the [project github wiki](https://github.com/aaltodsg/xevepro/wiki).

+## Problems and Solutions

+### Null pointer exception in loading XML schemas

+Appears to be a bug in Java manifesting in Esper: "DOM error reported loading schema from AggregationEvent.xsd" We have observed the problem with Java 7u51 and 7u71, while 7u72 and 7u79 have worked correctly.

 ## Credits

 The included [example from pharmaceutical industry](http://windermere.aston.ac.uk/~solankm2/papers/MonikaSolankiISWC2014.pdf) appears courtesy of [Monika Solanki](http://www.monikasolanki.com).